Pilipino Studies Minor

 • Upper Division Course(s) from the preceding lists or

-• FILIPINO 152: Survey of Philippine Literature
+• Filipino 152: Survey of Philippine Literature

-• FILIPINO 155: Topics in Filipino Cinema and Literature,
+• Filipino 155: Topics in Filipino Cinema and Literature,

-• GEOG 145: Slavery and Human Trafficking
+• Geography 145: Slavery and Human Trafficking

 Minor Policies